trending_up Reporting

 Sponsored and capital project activities are better managed with project-to-date expenditure reports.
 Also, certain accounting treatment and relationships in sponsored and capital projects are not completely captured in a single fund and can be spread among multiple funds.

-• Using time period selection of First and Last GL Period means that the beginning balance and ending balance align with the period selections.
+• Using time period selection of First and Last GL Period means the beginning balance and ending balance align with the period selections.
 Choosing Fiscal Year To Date means the beginning balance is as of September 1 of the fiscal year of the selected GL Period.

-Using additional selection criteria, in the last column after selecting the Next button, may affect the Fund Balance and Available Balance displayed in the Fund Statement report.
-These fund balances are calculated using the data that has been returned based on the selection criteria entered when running the report.
-Restricting transactions by object code or object code groupings may prevent calculating the fund's true Fund Balance and Available Balance.For a list of the RFM common selection criteria, their associated list of values, definitions and when to use them, refer to RFM Selection Criteria List of Values and Definitions.
+Using additional selection criteria in the last column after selecting the Next button may affect the Fund Balance and Available Balance displayed in the Fund Statement report.
+The system calculates these fund balances using data returned based on the selection criteria entered when running the report.
+Restricting transactions by object code or object code groupings may prevent calculation of the fund's true Fund Balance and Available Balance.

 The Fund Statement has five report sections that selectively focus on:

-• Endowment (EN) journal ledger code which shows the principal balances that are held in perpetuity and invested.
+• Endowment (EN) journal ledger code, which shows the principal balances that are held in perpetuity and invested.
 These are also displayed in a summary section and a detail section.

 • Anticipated endowment payouts.